 liver or kidney disease;

-Contact your doctor if your symptoms do not improve within a few days of using codeine and promethazine.
+Call your doctor if your symptoms do not improve after 5 days of treatment.

 What happens if I miss a dose?